 Term of office ends2023

-Marie-Claire Daveu began her career as a technical adviser in the Office of Prime Minister Jean-Pierre Raffarin, then as Chief of Staff of Serge Lepeltier, Minister of Ecology and Sustainable Development.
+Marie-Claire Daveu began her career as a technical advisor in the Office of Prime Minister Jean-Pierre Raffarin and subsequently was Chief of Staff to Serge Lepeltier, Minister of Ecology and Sustainable Development.
 In 2005 she became Director of Sustainable Development of the Sanofi-Aventis group.
-Between 2007 and 2012, she held the position of Chief of Staff to Nathalie Kosciusko-Morizet, within various Offices of Secretaries of State, and then at the Ministry of Ecology, Sustainable Development, Transport and Housing.
+Between 2007 and 2012 she served as Chief of Staff of Nathalie Kosciusko-Morizet, in various Offices of Secretaries of State, and then at the Ministry of Ecology, Sustainable Development, Transport and Housing.
 In 2012 she was appointed Director of Sustainable Development and International Institutional Relations at Kering.
 She defined an ambitious strategy and targets and implemented a set of best practices within the Group andits Maisons.
 Today, Kering is a recognised pioneer and leader in the field of sustainable development.
 Marie-Claire Daveu is a graduate of École nationale du génie rural, des eaux et des forêts (ENGREF, part of IPEF).
 She also holds a DESS (diplôme d'études supérieures spécialisées) in public management from Université Paris Dauphine.